xdenistwn/cv/README.md

 PT.
 Sqiva Sistem | Jakarta, ID
 *Jan 2021 – Present*

 - Developed the first phase of the interline codeshare airline feature, integrating systems between other airline reservation systems via messaging protocols.
 Enabled seamless data migration.
-Played a key role in securing one of India’s largest airlines to adopt the systems.
+Played a key role in securing one of India’s airlines to adopt the systems.
 - Optimized several report menus by identifying and resolving slow query issues through query plan check, indexing and refining table joins.
 Achieved a 60% overall improvement in report generation speed.
+- Built data caching on several API modules, reducing API response times by 50% for online travel agents and decreasing database server usage by 30%.
-- Led system infrastructure team as a software engineer, managing application, database servers.
-Gained hands-on experience in setting up production or backup server, linux, bash scripting, nginx proxy, load balancer, and etc. scaled infrastructure to reduce costs and improve performance.
+- Moved and Led system infrastructure team as a software engineer to manage application and database servers.
+Gained hands-on experience in handling, setting up production, backup server, linux, automation with bash scripting, nginx proxy, load balancer. scaled infrastructure to reduce costs and improve performance by 10%
-- Helping the eCB infrastructure team to manage AWS Services, which led to learning about EC2, ELB, AWS SES, and RDS.
+- Assist the eCB infrastructure team to manage AWS Services.
+Led to my learning about EC2, ELB, AWS SES, and RDS.
-- Designed and implemented the foundational infrastructure diagram for the cruise lead team, detailing load balancer workflows from public to application server and RDS server. setting up a scalable architecture to support up to 1.000+ concurrent users and improve system reliability for the application.
+- Assist the cruise team to design and implement the foundational infrastructure diagram, detailing load balancer workflows from public to application server and RDS server.
+Deployed centralized session sharing using Redis and shared object storage on Huawei Cloud Service, setting up a future scalable architecture and system reliability for the application.
-- Led research about Git, Github, and Jenkins focusing on creating CI/CD Pipeline with versioning and branch strategy for cruise application.
-Which improved deployment more efficiently.
+- Led and introduced Git, Gitea self host, and Jenkins focusing on creating new CI/CD Pipeline and branch strategy for cruise team projects.
+This improved deployment efficiently.
-- Led research about Docker, focusing on making development local apps has consistency dependencies among other developers.
-Which makes improvement on development setup.
+- Implement containers using Docker, focusing on making development local apps that have consistency dependencies with production servers among other developers.
+This improved the onboarding process for new employees faster in the development setup.
 - Led 2 members of the infrastructure team to research Grafana with Prometheus, focusing on moving from old manual monitoring to grafana dashboard and custom collect metric using prometheus.
-- Trained 3 new Associate of Software Engineers about Web Development using company standard
-- Trained 1 new Associate of system administrator about linux, nginx, setup app and database server, setup database recovery server and any other related to sysadmin.
+This transition improved server condition monitoring, reporting, and analysis.
+- Mentored 4 Associate Software Engineers and 1 Associate System Engineer, helped them onboard and become familiar with company tech stacks, standards, and best practices.

 **Associate Software Engineer**
 PT.
 Sqiva Sistem | Jakarta, ID